Presenting Your Survey Findings

 Presenting your survey results is the most important stage of your research project.
 Your goal is to present actionable data and vital recommendations so that informed decisions can be made.

 Regardless of the care taken in the creation and execution of the survey itself, the time and effort spent on your research project could be wasted if the report does not communicate the survey findings effectively.

-The research report is your factual message relying on figures, tables, and graphical displays to clearly communicate your research findings.
-While it is important to have some written conclusions, an illustration usually speaks louder than words.
+The presentation of your research data, relies on figures, tables, and graphical displays to clearly communicate your findings.
+While it is important to have written conclusions, an illustration speaks louder than words.

 Choosing The Right Visual Graph